CMeeg/nextjs-aca/README.md

 ### How the `.env.local` file is generated when running in a pipeline

-The `.env.local` file is required to provision, build and deploy the app, but it should never be committed to your repository and so is not available to the pipeline when it clones your repo.
+The `.env.local` file is required to provision, build and deploy the app, but it should never be committed to your repository and so is not available to the CI/CD pipeline when it clones your repo.

 To overcome this problem the pipelines provided in this template are capable of generating an `env.local` file by reading environment variables from the pipeline build agent context and merging them with the `.env.local.template` file.

-Exactly how the environment variables are surfaced to the build agent is slightly different depending on whether you are using an Azure DevOps (AZDO) or GitHub Actions pipeline due to the specific capabilities of each, but the approach used to generate the `.env.local` file is broadly the same:
+Exactly how the environment variables are surfaced to the build agent is slightly different depending on whether you are using an [Azure DevOps (AZDO)](#azure-devops-pipelines) or [GitHub Actions](#github-actions) pipeline due to the specific capabilities of each, but the approach used to generate the `.env.local` file is broadly the same:

 1. The pipeline determines the target environment for the deployment based on the branch ref that triggered the pipeline to run
+   * This can be extended to support multiple target environments
 2. Environment variables specific to the target environment are loaded into the build agent context
    * These environment variables are named with the same keys used in the `.env.local.template` file
-3. The pipeline runs the `.azd/scripts/create-env-local.ps1` script, which merges the contents of the `.env.local.template` file the environment variables in the build agent context and outputs the result to `.env.local`
+3. The pipeline runs `npm run env:init`, which merges the contents of the `.env.local.template` file with the environment variables in the build agent context and outputs the result to `.env.local`

-4. `azd provision` and `azd deploy` then run as they would locally (i.e. as described above), using the `env.local` file created during that pipeline run
+⚡ `azd provision` and `azd deploy` then run as they would [locally](#how-azd-uses-environment-variables-in-this-template), using the `env.local` file created during the current pipeline run.

-> As mentioned, the specifics of how to add environment variables depends on whether you are using [Azure DevOps](#create-a-variable-group-for-your-environment) or [GitHub Actions](#add-environment-variables).

 ## Pipelines